 Virgin Money 15-year mortgage rates

 Although Virgin Money states that 9 out of 10 customers who spoke to an adviser said the company was easy to do business with, its reviews on Trustpilot aren't so positive.
-Indeed, it scores just 1.4 out of 5.0 based on almost 2,000 reviews, with 85% of respondents labelling the company as "bad".
+Indeed, it scores just 1.2 out of 5.0 based on almost 3,000 reviews, with 88% of respondents labelling the company as "bad".
+Notably, the Trustpilot reviews are for Virgin Money across all of the financial products it offers and not specifically for its mortgage range.